 Cake

 - Spread the streusel topping over the top of the cake batter.
-Bake cake for 50-60 minutes.
+Bake the cake for 50-60 minutes.
 When the cake is fully baked, a toothpick should come out of the center clean.

 Could room temperature buttermilk be used instead of milk ?